UppASD/UppASD-manual/content/input-keywords-fields.rst

 The UppASD code supports a comprehensive suite of **time and space-dependent magnetic field profiles** that can be applied to the system during simulations.
-These include pulsed fields with various temporal shapes, monochromatic and broadened microwave fields with spatial and temporal modulation, moving field profiles, and demagnetization effects [Pereiro2014]_ [Chico2015]_.
+These include pulsed fields with various temporal shapes, monochromatic and broadened microwave fields with spatial and temporal modulation, moving field profiles, and demagnetization effects.

 --------------------------------------------------
 Field overview and use cases